 But rankings are not the only reason to optimize this page.

-In fact, I would argue that optimizing the home page for click-throughs and engagement are far more important than anything else.
+In fact, I would argue that optimizing the home page for click-throughs and engagement is far more important than anything else.

 Getting rankings only presents the opportunity to get the clicks.